Understanding The Possible Connections Between Pornography And Depression: A Guide

 Let’s look at each of these categories as we attempt to determine if pornography use can be healthy, in context:

-1. Compulsive Porn Users: This last group makes up about 11% of porn users and can be characterized by those whose relationship with porn has broken into the realm of addiction.
-For these users, the release of dopamine—a chemical that can serve as a trigger for the brain’s reward system—has become the primary motivator of their porn usage.
+Compulsive Porn Users: This last group makes up about 11% of porn users and can be characterized by those whose relationship with watching porn has broken into the realm of addiction.
+Pornography addiction is a mental health challenge (though not currently a diagnosable disorder) characterized by problematic pornography use.
+Many experts consider it a form of sex addiction.
+For users with a porn addiction, the release of dopamine—a chemical that can serve as a trigger for the brain’s reward system—has become the primary motivator of their porn usage.
 However, much like other chemical dependencies, experiencing withdrawal can impact one’s physical and mental health.

 Per cited self-reports, people who use porn compulsively reported that they are not only sexually unsatisfied, but that they may be more likely to avoid sex with a partner.
 In other words, people who are experiencing a compulsive porn habit might not enjoy sex and may feel out of control of their desires.